Imported Food Control

 All requests for IUU catch certificate verification made to this Authority should be submitted using PHILIS DES.
 Please contact us if you require further information.

-Rejected consignments may be destroyed or re-exported, according to risk, at the owner's expense.
+Rejected consignments may be destroyed or re-exported, according to risk, at the importers expense.

 Organic Imports